Nonudian/october-test/README.md

 - `npm run dev` to both build and start the server.
 It reiterates if changes are detected.
 - `npm run start` to start the server from built `/dist` folder.

+## How is it structure/architecture

+In the `/src` folder, there are several subfolders

+- `/handlers` containing used middlewares/handlers, like `cache` and `error` handlers.
+- `/helpers` containing helpul functions/wrappers or types, like for `route` setup or external `api` calls.
+- `/routes` containing one route (for now), the `/phone` folder, divided in 4 files
+  - `phone.route.ts` where is handle the HTTP route setup.
+  - `phone.schema.ts` where is represent the input validation schema.
+  - `phone.service.ts` where is implemented the full business logic to retrieve data.
+  - `phone.types.ts` where useful types for external API are listed.
+- `config.ts` file, that play the role of .env file
+- `index.ts` file, where all express server is setup.

+Several `index.ts` file present in some folders are used to export things in the same basket.

 ## On what is it based ?

 My work is based on two external API